VictoriaMetrics/VictoriaMetrics.github.io/README.md

 2. Run `make victoria-metrics-prod` from the root folder of the repository.
    It will build `victoria-metrics-prod` binary and put it into the `bin` folder.

+#### ARM build

+1. [Install Go](https://golang.org/doc/install).
+The minimum supported version is Go 1.12.
+2. Run `make victoria-metrics-arm` or `make victoria-metrics-arm64` from the root folder of the repository.
+   It will build `victoria-metrics-arm` or `victoria-metrics-arm64` binary respectively and put it into the `bin` folder.

+#### Pure Go build (CGO_ENABLED=0)

+`Pure Go` mode builds only Go code without [cgo](https://golang.org/cmd/cgo/) dependencies.
+This is experimental mode, which may result in lower compression ratio and slower decompression performance.
+Use it with caution!

+1. [Install Go](https://golang.org/doc/install).
+The minimum supported version is Go 1.12.
+2. Run `make victoria-metrics-pure` from the root folder of the repository.
+   It will build `victoria-metrics-pure` binary and put it into the `bin` folder.

 #### Building docker images

 Run `make package-victoria-metrics`.
 It will build `victoriametrics/victoria-metrics:<PKG_TAG>` docker image locally.